maryellenteaches/maryellenteaches.github.io/README.md

 ### Learner Feedback
 "Just finished your course **Creating Your First RESTful Spring Boot Microservice with JPA**.
 Your explanation of the topics were very clear and concise.
 You stayed on topic, gave just enough nitty-gritty without overexplaining and wasting time on irrelevant.
 One of the few courses I didn't have to fast-forward to find useful parts :) I really got boost to some topic areas I've been struggling with in my Spring project.
 I'll most definitely also watch your recently published course **Extending, Securing and Dockerizing Spring Boot Microservices** - exactly what I need to do next with my own project.
 Congrats and big thanks for being a great instructor!"

+##### Legal
+Note: Embedded LinkedIn learning links are tracked to an affiliate program account.